biolab/orange2/docs/tutorial/rst/load_data.rst

 in this flavor.

 Let us start with example and Orange native data format.
-Let us consider an artificial data set `lenses.tab`_ on prescription of eye lenses [CJ1987].
+Let us consider an artificial data set :download:`lenses.tab <code/lenses.tab>` on prescription of eye lenses [CJ1987].
 The data set has four attributes (age of the patient, spectacle prescription, notion on astigmatism, and information on tear production rate) plus an associated three-valued class, that gives the